David-Lor/RDR2-SimpleGangWar/README.md

 - Ally peds can "switch sides" when no enemies remain, and start shooting the player and other peds in ally team.
   As the ped is still set as an ally, it cannot be shot by the player (only damaged collaterally, with fire or explosives).
+- Enabling "ProcessOtherRelationshipGroups" might cause the game to crash.

 ## TODO